A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Synthesising Tabular Data

-{2. \textsl{\textbf{Alignment requirement:} Synthetic data should align with any known (user-provided) domain-specific knowledge.}} The knowledge can be expressed in multiple ways: simply as constraints on the range of values that a single feature can assume, or as more complex constraints capturing relations between the features.
+{2. \textsl{\textbf{Alignment requirement:} Synthetic data should align\footnote{\revisionfinal{To further clarify our categorisation, we acknowledge the possible terminology overlap with previous papers.
+For example, \cite{xu2019_CTGAN} mention that the discriminator of \ctgan{} is trained such that the synthetic data \textsl{aligns} with the real data.
+However, in this case, the term \textsl{align} is used informally and refers to the process of matching the real data distribution, which falls under the fidelity requirement in our survey.
+The formal definition of alignment has been introduced in \citep{stoian2024cdgm}, and is reproduced here to convey alignment with the given background knowledge.}} with any known (user-provided) domain-specific knowledge.}} The knowledge can be expressed in multiple ways: simply as constraints on the range of values that a single feature can assume, or as more complex constraints capturing relations between the features.
 Continuing the example above, if the \textsl{minimum} and the \textsl{maximum haemoglobin level} are two of the features recorded for each patient, then clearly the real data do not contain any records for which the value of the \textsl{minimum} is higher than the value of the \textsl{maximum level}.
 This type of constraint is easily captured using a linear inequality. {Hence, given a set of constraints expressing some background knowledge about the sample space of $p_X$, i.e., stating which samples are admissible and which are not, the goal is to learn the parameters $\theta$ of a generative model such that (i) the model distribution $p_\theta$ approximates $p_X$, and (ii) the sample space of $p_\theta$ is compliant with the constraints.}

 {3. \textsl{\textbf{{Fidelity requirement.}} Synthetic data should preserve the statistical properties of the real data.}} Continuing with our example, if we are maximising fidelity on the WiDS dataset, then the distribution of the synthetic values of the \textsl{minimum haemoglobin level} feature should resemble the real distribution of the same feature. {Hence, in this case, the goal is to learn parameters $\theta$ such that the marginals of $p_\theta$ are as similar as possible to the corresponding marginals of $p_X$, and the joint distribution $p_\theta$ should closely follow $p_X$. }